karlzam/ringed-seal-docs/docs/detector-pp.md

-# Pierce Point Test w Detector v1
+# Pearce Point Test w Detector v1

 This notebook has the final code used to create the ringed seal detector.